KristianEspevikUIA/KartverketProsjektGR20/README.md

 The Docker Compose setup requires one private environment variable for the database password, stored in a .env file.

-# Environment Variables (.env)

-Because the repository is public, secrets are not included.
-Before running the project, you need to create a file named .env in the project root - the same folder as docker-compose.yml.

-## Create .env with:
-DB_PASSWORD=(ask a team member for the value)

-This file is ignored by Git and must be created manually by all team members.

 # Running the Application

-After placing the .env file:

 1. Start Docker Desktop